 A personal loan is a type of borrowing, for amounts; £500 – £25,000, that is repaid to the lender over an agreed period, inclusive of interest.
 This interest may be set at a fixed or variable rate.
-Personal loans are usually taken out to consolidate existing debts into a more manageable repayment, home improvements, car loan or business loans to assist in the running of your company.
+Personal loans are usually taken out to consolidate existing debts into a more manageable repayment, home improvements and car loans.

 A loan allows a large purchase to become affordable by spreading the costs.